amtam0/youtube-caption-searcher/README.md

-# youtube-caption-searcher
+### Youtube caption searcher

-Simple Webapp to search captions in Youtube
+Simple and efficient webapp to search keywords in a Youtube video

+On click it returns clickable video links of where the keyword is found

+Check